elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
-  * I did not use lock-tight glue when screwing in the screws for the X rails in case I made a mistake and would have to redo the step.
-Go back and check the screws; especially have come loose due to vibration, unscrew each, add the glue and screw again.
+  * I did not use lock-tight glue when screwing in the screws for the X rails in case I made a mistake and would have to redo the step. //TODO: Go back and check the screws, and especially if they have come loose due to vibration, unscrew each, add the glue and screw in again.
 <center>
 <table>
   <tr>